 |

-(1) The 2024 Federal budget proposes to increase the LCGE to $1.25 million for dispositions that occur on or after June 25, 2024 until December 31, 2025, with indexation to resume in 2026.
+(1) The 2024 Federal budget increased the LCGE to $1.25 million for dispositions that occur on or after June 25, 2024 until December 31, 2025, with indexation to resume in 2026.
+The increase in the capital gains inclusion rate did not happen, but the LCGE increase happened as scheduled.
 (2) The 2015 Federal Budget increased the maximum LCGE for qualified farm or fishing property dispositions on or after April 21, 2015 to the greater of:

 This meant that once the LCGE exceeded $1 million for SBC shares through indexation, the LCGE for farm property and fishing property would be the same as the LCGE for SBC shares, which happened in 2024.
 Quebec increased their exemption limit for qualified farm or fishing property to $1 million effective for dispositions after December 31, 2014.
 (3) The maximum LCGE that can be claimed by any individual was increased from $500,000 to $750,000, effective March 19, 2007, as a result of the 2007 Federal budget.
 The 2013 Federal Budget increased the LCGE amount to $800,000 for the 2014 tax year, and it is indexed to inflation for tax years after 2014.
 The new limit will be applicable to qualified property of all individuals, reduced by previous claims.
-Quebec Lifetime Capital Gains ExemptionQuebec announced in a November 2014 bulletin that the $800,000 limit is increased for Quebec taxpayers to $1 million for dispositions after December 31, 2014, for qualified farm property and qualified fishing property, or a combination of the two, and temporarily will not be indexed for inflation.
+Quebec Lifetime Capital Gains ExemptionQuebec also increased their LCGE to $1,016,836 for dispositions after 2023 and before June 25, 2024, and to $1,250,000 for dispositions in 2024 after June 24, 2024.
+Indexation will resume after 2024.
+Quebec announced in a November 2014 bulletin that the $800,000 limit is increased for Quebec taxpayers to $1 million for dispositions after December 31, 2014, for qualified farm property and qualified fishing property, or a combination of the two, and temporarily will not be indexed for inflation.
 The LCGE for qualified small business corporation shares is $800,000 for 2014, and indexed for inflation in subsequent years.
 Once the LCGE for qualified small business corporation shares exceeds $1 million through indexation, the same LCGE will then apply again for qualified farming and fishing properties - this is happening in 2024.
 The Quebec LCGE legislation is in the Quebec Taxation Act s.
 726.6 and subsequent sections.
 The Quebec LCGE maximum is indexed using the federal indexation factor.
 Intergenerational Business Transfers of CorporationsThere have been many legislative changes regarding the transfer of shares of a qualified small business corporation (QSBC), or shares of a family-farm or family-fishing corporation (QFFP) to the next generation (children, stepchildren, grandchildren, nieces or nephews).
 The rules are complex.
 For this issue, the advice of a CPA tax specialist or a tax lawyer is required.
 Intergenerational Transfers and Bill C-208Bill C-208, An Act to Amend the Income Tax Act (transfer of small business or family farm or fishing corporation), received Royal Assent on June 29, 2021, thus becoming law.
 The effective date of the legislation was not specified, so according to the Interpretations Act, it became law when it received Royal Assent.

 |